 How to Apply

-- Official transcript of grades from your current programme of study
+- An academic reference from your current programme of study

 All visiting research applicants are also required to meet our PhD programme entry requirements, including holding a masters degree from an accredited UK or overseas university with above average academic achievement, including:

 - A degree classification with a mark of 65% or more overall (or UK equivalent).

 - Normally a masters dissertation at the distinction level (or UK equivalent).
 Those with an MBA or masters students without a dissertation are welcome to apply but should provide evidence of distinction-level work within their degree.